 Stefano Giust is an Italian improviser musician, drummer, composer and factotum of the record label Setola di Maiale.
 His work is focused on the broad spectrum of improvised and experimental music.
 He considers the practice of improvisation as an important aesthetic form in contemporary music and also an open process compatible with any idiom and musical situation.
-From over thirty years he works on these subjects into an acoustic, electric, electronic and audio/video surrounding.
-He collaborates with musicians, composers, filmmakers, dancers, actors, poets and visual artists.
+From about forty years he works on these subjects into an acoustic, electric and electronic settings as well as in performative acts.
+He collaborates with musicians, composers, filmmakers, choreographers, dancers, acrobats, actors, poets and visual artists.

-As a drummer, his playing focuses on rhythmic pulse and its destructuration, along with embracing powerful rough angularity, asymmetrical rhythms, noise, silence, timbric intensity, tempo versatile, extended techniques.
+As a drummer, his playing is constantly evolving and focuses on rhythmic pulse and its destructuration, embracing a delicate and powerful angularity, asymmetrical rhythms, polyrhythms, noise, silence, timbric intensity, flexible time, extended techniques.
 He avoids most clichés, nevertheless he manages to transmit a pulsation that doesn’t derive from a single beat, but by assembling several rhythmic such as “micro events”.
 In relating with the other musicians of an ensemble, he certainly works on the interplay, but he maintains a clear independence and the music, as a whole, develops itself more freely on different levels.
+In other words, his contribution in an ensemble is expressed through a polyphonic counterpoint, rather than with mere rhythmic accompaniment.
 As contrabassist Peter Jacquemyn wrote, “Stefano has a very personal approach on percussion, he hardly gives tempo, it’s all about suggest rhythm, and he has an extraordinary melodic development in his music, exceptional for percussionists.
 His playing is abstract and melodic, that fact leads a very interesting friction, it made music more adventurous, less predictable.”
-The only drums workshop that he has attended, was leaded by the great Han Bennink in Udine (1994).
-Anyway, his exploration isn’t really as eclectic as it may seem by looking at the discography, rather adheres to a peculiar aesthetic that is expressed and winds in different forms of so-called avant-garde music, such as free improvisation, free jazz, electronic music, graphic and instant composition, contemporary music, experimental rock, electroacoustic, acousmatic music, minimal techno or whatever you want to call it.
-Until now he has recorded more than one hundred albums with his own main projects or as co-leader.
+The description of Gianpaolo Salbego – for forty years first percussionist of the Orchestra Del Teatro Comunale Di Bologna, composer, musicologist, maestro at the conservatory of Bologna and director of the contemporary music’s ensemble Octandre – is stimulating: “Intelligence and refinement of his percussion blend beautifully into the context, sobriety and the search into sound is a percussionist’s index, it seems to me difficult to label him drummer, I think he fits very well the term I normally use in these cases, ‘pure percussionist’, the one capable of investigating the percussive sound.”
+The only drums workshop he has attended, with enthusiasm, was leaded by Han Bennink in Udine (1994).
+Anyway, his exploration isn’t really as eclectic as it may seem by looking at the discography, rather adheres to a distinctive aesthetic that is expressed and winds in different forms of so-called avant-garde music, such as free improvisation, free jazz, electronic music, contemporary classical music, experimental rock, electroacoustic, acousmatic music and minimal techno.

-He was born on March 22nd, 1968 in Unterseen (Interlaken, Switzerland) from Italian parents and raised in Pordenone, Italy, from the age of seven; currently he lives in Bologna and Pordenone.
+He was born on March 22nd, 1968 in Unterseen (Interlaken, Switzerland) from Italian parents and raised in Pordenone, Italy, from the age of seven.
+From 2012 to 2017 he moved to Bologna, currently he has returned to Pordenone.
 Self-taught musician, he has started recording experimental music when he was fourteen, under the name Opera (1982-1989) with works published in that years by Old Europa Cafe.
-In the first half of the Eighties, he was into a scene that was becoming what we now know as Cassette Culture or Tape Network.
+In the mid-80s, he was into a scene that was becoming what we now know as Cassette Culture or Tape Network.
 Since then, his approach remained uncompromising, embracing a DIY attitude.

 The first group in which he plays drums, was a no-wave band named Red Glass Hearts (1986-87), but it was with Le Bambine (1987-95) which he has grown, playing hundreds of concerts and releasing four albums.
 When the group broke up, from their ashes borns Orbitale Trio (1995-1998), a tiny ensemble devoted to free improvisation, free jazz and experimentation.
 It’s starting from this trio – and partly from the solo album Ripercuotere (1994) – that his drumming began to focusing on rhythm (and sound) as a continuous and variable flow, no longer thought in terms of meter and measure.

-Trough the years he has given concerts in Italy, England, Scotland, The Netherlands, France, Germany, Spain, Portugal, Switzerland, Austria, Slovenja, Belgium, Poland, Croatia, Brasil and Vietnam.
+Trough the years he has given concerts in Italy, England, Scotland, The Netherlands, France, Germany, Spain, Portugal, Switzerland, Austria, Slovenia, Belgium, Poland, Croatia, Brasil and Vietnam.

-With other musicians he gave life to many groups: Camusi, Mahakaruna Quartet (IT/SLO), Neu Musik Projekt, Transition (IT/DE), Nervidi, Magimc (IT/USA), Aghe Clope, One Lip 5, Crash Trio, The Five Roosters (IT/UK), TAI No-Orchestra, Gamra (IT/CH), Papiers Collés, Memento Mari (IT/BE), Carver, NotG, Ògun, Gebbia/Giust/Iriondo, L’Amorth Duo, Squame, Skinstrings, Suonimmagine, Kongrosian Trio, Ipersensity, Babelis Project, Setoladimaiale Unit, Gbur, Margine, Orbitale Trio, Kalte Haut Brennendes Fleisch, Le Bambine, Red Glass Hearts, Crime’o’Nautix, Opera.
+With other musicians he gave life to many groups: Camusi, Mahakaruna Quartet (IT/SLO), NoNoNo Percussion Ensemble (IT/USA), Politácito, (IT/COL), Neu Musik Projekt, Jars (IT/SLO/HR), Ombak Trio (IT/SLO), Transition (IT/DE), Nervidi (IT/PL), Magimc (IT/USA), Aghe Clope, Haiku, One Lip 5, The Objective Chance (IT/BRA), Crash Trio, The Five Roosters (IT/UK), TAI No-Orchestra, Gamra (IT/CH), Papiers Collés, Memento Mari (IT/BE), Carver, NotG, Ògun, Gebbia/Giust/Iriondo, L’Amorth Duo, Squame, Skinstrings, Suonimmagine, Kongrosian Trio, Ipersensity, Babelis Project (IT/PL), Setoladimaiale Unit (IT/PL/UK), Gbur (IT/PL), Margine, Orbitale Trio, Kalte Haut Brennendes Fleisch, Le Bambine, Red Glass Hearts, Crime’o’Nautix, Opera.

-Recordings and/or performances with Pierpaolo Capovilla (Obtorto Collo Tour 2014, Interiezioni 2016), Fred Casadei Spiritual Unity, Rediffusion (UK), Roy Paci’s Furious Alchemy Collective (IT/NL), Trio Solzenicyn, DIN-Collective (UK), Strähne Trio (DE), Lendormin, Phil Minton’s Feral Choir (UK/IT), Gravida (IT/USA), Maisie, Vonneumann, Retrograde Collective (PL/USA/FR/IT), Larsen Lombriki, Kongrosian Quartet, Sektor 304 (PT), Vincenzo Ramaglia’s Chimera, Gruppo Oreste, Dokuro (USA), Being Together (VN/IT/SE/DK/DE), Bologna Improvisers Orchestra, Collectif Inaudible (BE), Collettivo di Resistenza Culturale, Blistrap (UK), Star Pillow, Rik van Iersel’s Senga Etna (NL/BE/IT), Ridmo (AT/DE/SLO/IT/HU).
+He has recorded and/or performed live with Giuseppe Giuliano’s ImprovvisoFantasia, Collectif Inaudible (BE), Blistrap (UK), Pierpaolo Capovilla (Obtorto Collo Tour 2014, Interiezioni 2016), Noma, Spiritual Unity, Rediffusion (UK), Roy Paci’s Furious Alchemy Collective (IT/NL), Trio Solzenicyn, DIN-Collective (UK), Strähne Trio (DE), Lendormin, Bruno Romani Trio, Phil Minton’s Feral Choir (UK/IT), Gravida (IT/USA), Maisie, Vonneumann, Retrograde Collective (PL/USA/FR/IT), Larsen Lombriki, Kongrosian Quartet, Sektor 304 (PT), Vincenzo Ramaglia’s Chimera, Gruppo Oreste, Dokuro (USA), Being Together/Hanoi New Music Festival Ensemble (VN/IT/SE/DK/DE), Bologna Improvisers Orchestra, Collettivo di Resistenza Culturale, Ciano Blu Machine, Star Pillow, Rik van Iersel’s Senga Etna (NL/BE/IT), Ridmo Orchester (AT/DE/SLO/IT/HU/CZ).

-He has also shared bills and stages with a number of musicians, and some of them have completely different musical directions, such as Evan Parker, Primus, Fugazi, John Russell, Fishbones, Negazione, Raphael Gualazzi, SISU Percussion Ensemble, D.O.A., Manuel Mota, Kerosene, Chris Corsano, Fuzztones, John Wiese, Marta sui Tubi, Paul Rogers, Verbal Assoult, Jozef van Wissem, Seers, John Edwards, Marphy’s Low, Silverfish, Karlheinz Essl, Zu, Flashtones, Freak Antoni, Joe McPhee and GX Jupitter-Larsen.
+During the years, he has shared stages and playbills with many musicians, and some of them have completely different musical directions, such as Anthony Braxton, Alvin Curren, Primus, Thurston Moore, John Russell, Fugazi, SISU Percussion Ensemble, Morton Subotnick, Mats Gustafsson, Faust, Thomas Brinkmann, Carlos Giffoni, Terry Day, Negazione, John Edwards, Raphael Gualazzi, Sajncho Namčylak, Robert Lowe, D.O.A., Zlatko Kaučič, Manuel Mota, Kerosene, Chris Corsano, Big Band RTV Slovenija, Fuzztones, John Wiese, Silverfish, Ab Baars, Marta sui Tubi, Fishbones, Wolf Eyes, Verbal Assoult, Jozef van Wissem, Seers, Marphy’s Low, Michael Edwards, John Butcher, Karlheinz Essl, Zu, Flashtones, Freak Antoni, Giorgio Nottoli, Joe McPhee, GX Jupitter-Larsen and Gavin Bryars.

-In 2003, the practice of networking and the musical aesthetic of Stefano Giust have been analyzed in the degree thesis cum laude of Ivan Dal Cin, entitled “L’Arte Partecipante”, University of Udine, Italy.
+His networking practice and his musical aesthetics have been cited and analyzed in some degree theses, in particular in 2003, in the thesis cum laude of Ivan Dal Cin, entitled “L’Arte Partecipante”, University of Udine, Italy.

 © Creative Commons